phannhat17/mini-project-optimization/README.md

 # Multiple-type, two-dimensional finite bin packing problem
 This is a mini-project for topic 3 in Fundamentals of Optimization course of SoICT - HUST
 ## Problem
 `K` trucks `1, 2, ..., K` are available for transporting `N` packages `1, 2, ..., N`.
-Each truck `k` has the container size of `Wk * Hk`.
-The dimensions of each package `i` are `wi * hi`.
+Each truck `k` has the container size of `Wk x Hk`.
+The dimensions of each package `i` are `wi x hi`.
 Packages that are placed in the same container must not overlap.
 Assume that the number K can be large, leading to a great number of trucks that are not being used. `Ck` represents the cost of using truck `k`.
 Find a solution that loads all the packages into those given trucks such that **the total cost of trucks used is minimal**.

 *Throughout our mini-project, some concepts are also being used instead of trucks (bins, cars) and packages (items)*